Youth Volunteering Taster Sessions: Create your own stop motion animation

 - Created the marketing and PR campaign for the festival - using social media, film, photography, and print

-- Ensuring that visitors and performers have a great time at our festival on the day
+- Ensured that visitors and performers had a great time at our festival on the day

 What did they need?